Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

 At full power out (+33dBm) this will result in about -7dBm of power from the coupler.
 This was simulated with a transmission line in qucs.
 The voltage for that can be calculated from the chip manual.

+FIXME - Figure out what all the PC104 pins do.

+# PC104 Pins

+  - HW\_POWER\_OFF[12]\_N - Input to board, pulling this low causes the power to be disabled on boardn.  boardn pulls this high with a 10K resistor.
+If driven, it should be open drain or open collector.
+	Be careful not to glitch this line.

+  - PRESENCE[12]\_N - The board is physically present.
+This must be pulled high by a 1M resistor on entity reading this value, it is pulled low by a 10K resistor on boardn.

+  - ACTIVE[12]\_N - boardn is asserting that it is active.
+This is pulled high on boardn and will be driven low by boardn when it is active and not under external active/standby control.
+When under external active/standby control, this is an input that another entity must pull low to cause the board to go active.

+  - FAULT[12]\_N - Output from boardn, the processor is reporting an error.

+  - PB\_ENABLE -

+  - ALERT\_SIGNAL -

+  - CMD\_MODE -

+  - ATTACHED -

+  - FCODE\_STROBE -

+  - FCODE\_D3 -

+  - FCODE\_D0 -

+  - USB\_SUSPEND\_LOW -

+  - VSYS - +5V

+  - GND

+  - CAN[AB][+-] - CAN bus signals.

+  - UART\_[TR]X[12] - UART pins.

 # Active/Standby Configuration